 Take advantage of a range of special offers from a variety of publishers in support of Indies First

 - When stocking the shelves, take advantage of publishers’ rapid replenishment programs available through the holiday season and, in some cases, beyond.
-Publishers that have announced such programs include Penguin Random House, Macmillan, and HarperCollins.
-In addition, Ingram and Baker & Taylor are offering free freight options.
+Publishers that have announced such programs include Macmillan, HarperCollins, and Sourcebooks.
+In addition, Ingram and Baker & Taylor are offering discounts and deals for Indies First.

 - Ensure that frontline booksellers are familiar with titles that have strong store support.